CraftJarvis/MCU/README.md

-Based on your task list and the MCU/KUMO style, here's a stylized and clean draft for your **README**.
-It introduces your custom benchmark, aligns with the structure of KUMO, and adds sections for categories and difficulty modes (simple and hard):

----

 # ⛏️ MCU: A Benchmark for Evaluating Minecraft Agent

-**MCU** is an extended benchmark based on the [MCU framework](https://arxiv.org/abs/2504.02810), featuring **80 handcrafted atomic tasks** across 10 categories.
+**MCU** is an extended benchmark based on the [MCU framework], featuring **80 handcrafted atomic tasks** across 10 categories.
 Each task is evaluated under **two difficulty levels**—**Simple** and **Hard**—to rigorously test agent generalization, tool use, planning, and robustness under environmental variations.

-> 🔍 Simple mode: Tasks begin with all necessary items pre-supplied and a clear environment.
+> 🔍 Simple mode: Tasks begin with sufficient necessary resources pre-supplied and a clear environment.
-> 🌪️ Hard mode: Agents face **disruptive factors** such as night-time settings, poor visibility, extra distractors (e.g. mobs), or misleading initial setups.
+> 🌪️ Hard mode: Agents face **limited resources** and **disruptive factors** such as poor visibility (e.g. bad weather, night-time), extra distractors (e.g., swarms of mobs, scattered items).

 ---